Approved by the Engineering Practice Policy Committee on March 23, 2023

-Workers' compensation laws provide compensation for work-related injuries or death suffered by an of employee, without the need for employees to demonstrate the employer's negligence and prohibit employees from suing an employer for compensation.
-Employers purchase workers' compensation insurance as a single, certain remedy to compensate employees if they are injured or killed during a work-related activity.
-However, current laws/statues do not prohibit an injured employee from suing third parties, including a professional engineer or engineering company who are involved in the project where the worker's injury or death occurs.
+Workers’ compensation laws provide compensation for work-related injuries or death suffered by an employee, without the need for employees to demonstrate the employer’s negligence and prohibit employees from suing an employer for compensation.
+Employers purchase workers’ compensation insurance as a single, certain remedy to compensate employees if they are injured or killed during a work-related activity.
+However, current laws and statutes do not prohibit an injured employee from suing third parties, including a professional engineer or engineering company who are involved in the project where the worker’s injury or death occurs.
 A professional engineer or engineering company would be required to respond to the lawsuit even in the absence of negligence.
 In responding to a lawsuit with the absence of negligence the professional engineer or engineering company named as a party must expend resources which may not be recoverable.

 ASCE Policy Statement 508